 Archaeological sites can be literally anywhere that humans have ever been to.
 However, most archaeology involves looking at permanent settlements of historical regions.
 Because of the difficulties of digging up urban areas, the largest archaeological sites are often in areas where cities once were but are no longer.

 Occasionally, in cities such as London or Rome, with long histories of occupation, a major building project may give archaeologists an opportunity to search and explore for historical items.
+If ground is broken to lay a new foundation for your home, it could be a good time for an amateur to give it a try.

 Archaeologists can be found on every continent.
 In 2018, NASA imaging showed geometric shapes more than a mile below the ice in Antarctica.
 Archaeologists from around the world examined the shapes, and many came to believe that it was evidence of an ancient civilization.